mavryk-network/mavryk-protocol/docs/atlas/smart_rollups.rst

 transfer is realized as an internal message pushed to the rollups inbox.

-Finally, after the application of the operations of the Tezos block, the Layer 1 pushes one final internal message “End of level”.
+Finally, after the application of the operations of the Mavryk block, the Layer 1 pushes one final internal message “End of level”.
 Similarly to “Start of level“, these internal messages does not come with any payload.